crypto-org-chain/cronos-docs/docs/getting-started/huygen.md

 :::warning
-The Cronos v0.7.0 - Huygen upgrade is proposed to be scheduled at the block height of 2,693,800 (_Estimated time ~Tuesday, 10 MAY 2022 00:00:00 GMT_, but this depends on the actual time taken when the blocks is being processed).
+The Cronos v0.7.0 - Huygen upgrade is proposed to be scheduled at the block height of 2,693,800 (_Estimated time ~Tuesday, 10 MAY 2022 00:00:00 GMT_, but this depends on the actual time taken when the block is being processed.
+You may refer to [Cronos Upgrade Countdown Page](https://cronoscan.com/block/countdown/2693800)).